Call Ben Green:

-Clients have been successfully defended in felonies and misdemeanors, including but not limited to:
+Clients have been successfully defended for felonies and misdemeanors, including but not limited to:

 Ben is a member of the National College for DUI Defense, Inc. and dedicates a majority of his practice to the defense of those accused of DUI-related offenses.
 DUI charges do not arise solely from drinking alcohol.
 Many DUI charges today involve allegations of impairment from drug use, and many involve marijuana use even when prescribed in accordance with the Arizona Medical Marijuana Act.
 Keep in mind that you don’t have to be impaired by the drug to be charged and convicted.
 Only a metabolite of the drug in your system may be enough to secure a conviction.
 Hurting or killing someone in a DUI-related accident can result in major felony charges requiring mandatory prison.
 Ben has worked on virtually every type of DUI-related charge and many different circumstances.
 He has the experience to know how to handle these cases.

 MERE DRINKING AND DRIVING IS NOT ILLEGAL